isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 	 ```
 	 If you want the clusters to have heterogeneous resource allocations, like different numbers
 	 of GPUs, you can call ``launch.py`` several times with the desired parameters,
 	 just make sure to change the cluster name each time as otherwise it will reconfigure existing clusters.
-Make sure that all pods
-         are running before completing the next step with ``kubectl get pods``
+Make sure that all pods are running before completing the next step with ``kubectl get pods``

 2. Get and store all Ray Cluster info with the following command.
+The following assumes that all clusters
+	have the same naming prefix.

 	```
 	./source/standalone/workflows/ray/grok_cluster_with_kubectl.py